-December 29, 1936 (Tue) Starting at 9:30 pm Deke Convention Yule Ball Oak Hill Country Club Rochester, New York77
+December 29, 1936 (Tue) Starting at 9:30 pm Deke Convention Yule Ball Oak Hill Country Club Rochester, New York

-December 31, 1936 (Thu)
+December 31, 1936 (Thu) Auditorium Worcester, Massachusetts (Dance)

-Auditorium

-Worcester, Massachusetts

-(Dance)

 "THE BIGGEST FROLIC AND DANCE IN N.E."

-"Dancing till 3 AM"78
+"Dancing till 3 AM"

 Far from being a sentimental gentleman, Tommy Dorsey, in reality, a shrewd showman who knew what it took to keep a band working in that highly competitive musical marketplace of the thrilling thirties.
 He was one of the most outstanding instrumentalists of his era, but he was also a pragmatic bandleader who, early in his career, recognized the importance of recording as a promotional medium which could determine the success or failure of any orchestra, hot or sweet.
 For this reason, the majority of his recordings for the Victor label emphasize the commercial side of his band's capabilities, thereby affording record collectors only a limited view of their real potential.
 Out of the forty-two sides released by Victor in 1936 fewer than ten can be said to have any real interest for the jazz collector.
-But this proportion of hot versus sweet was not necessarily true of the band's remote broadcasts.79
+But this proportion of hot versus sweet was not necessarily true of the band's remote broadcasts.

-77 Rochester Times-Union, Decemember 30, 1936, p.
+Rochester Times-Union, Decemember 30, 1936, p.
 16

-$^{^{78}}$ Fitchburg Sentinel, December 28, 1936, p.5
+&lt;sup>78 Fitchburg Sentinel, December 28, 1936, p.5

-79 Jack Sohmer, sleeve notes, Fanfare LP 1-101, 1976
+&lt;sup>79 Jack Sohmer, sleeve notes, Fanfare LP 1-101, 1976

-Copyright © 2021 Dennis M. Spragg for the Glenn Miller Archives, American Music Research Center, University of Colorado Boulder.
-All Rights Reserved.
+Copyright © 2025 Dennis M. Spragg All Rights Reserved.

-Continued with Part 1, Chapter 3
+Continued with Chapter 3